 You hear us talk a lot about deadstock fabrics in our garments - but what does this industry jargon 'buzzword' really mean?
 The word itself is kind of off-putting too.
 To understand more, you'll have to understand the current business model for fashion.

 Unfortunately, this process creates a ton of waste in the form of excess fabrics sitting in warehouses all over the world, until it is ultimately burned or thrown away.
+In fact, unused fabric costs the industry $120 billion per year.
 This leftover fabric is called "deadstock".

 Fortunately, brands like ours who are not on the wholesale fashion plan can make use of these "leftover" fabrics to create beautiful, small batch styles.